 - Drink liquids as directed.
 Ask how much liquid to drink each day and which liquids are best for you.
 If you have nausea or diarrhea from cancer treatment, extra liquids may help decrease your risk for dehydration.

 - Eat healthy foods.
 Healthy foods include fruits, vegetables, whole-grain breads, low-fat dairy products, beans, lean meats, and fish.
 You may need to change what you eat during treatment.
 Do not eat foods or drink liquids that cause gas, such as cabbage, beans, onions, or soda.
-A nutritionist may help to plan the best meals and snacks for you.
+A dietitian may help to plan the best meals and snacks for you.

 - Exercise as directed.
 Ask about the best exercise plan for you.
 Exercise may improve your energy levels and appetite.